nrm0009-natalie/leaflet-challenge/README.md

 # Leaflet Challenge - Visualizing Earthquake Data with Leaflet

-The goal of this project was to present an interactive map visualization of United States Geological Survey (USGS) earthquake data within a web page.
+The goal of this project was to present an interactive map visualization of earthquake data from the United States Geological Survey (USGS) within a web page.
 The baseline data covered the time span of a week - January 14, 2020 to January 20, 2020 - and was provided in GeoJSON format.
 Leaflet was utilized within JavaScript to import and process the data, as well as generating the required visualization.

 ## Assignment: